 You can also create a simple Power of Attorney/Mandate for a limited time, such as when you are away from home and require certain matters to be handled on your behalf.
 Other possibilities include an Enduring Power of Attorney that is narrower in scope or Powers of Attorney for assets in different jurisdictions.
 It is very important for all these documents to be structured so that they “work together,” which means legal advice is key during their preparation.

 You can appoint an adult child, spouse, good friend, trust company or another family member as your Power of Attorney.
 You can also appoint two or more individuals and specify whether they need to act together (jointly) or if they can act together and separately (jointly and severally).

 As with your will, you should seek the help of a lawyer (or notary in Quebec) to create your Power of Attorney/Mandate to ensure it reflects your wishes and is legally effective.

 What can happen without a Power of Attorney/Mandate?

 If you were to suddenly become incapacitated and you did not have a Power of Attorney/Mandate, your family would have to apply to the provincial government or courts to have someone appointed to manage your affairs.
 This could be an expensive and lengthy process, often taking weeks or even months to complete.

 Simply put, a Power of Attorney/Mandate can help make the best of a difficult situation and is essential to your estate plan.

 Looking for sound legal advice for your organization, business or corporation?
-Contact KGPC today.
+Contact KGPC LLP today.